xiphias-vz/blade-fx/README.md

   <link rel="stylesheet" href="{{ assetsPath('css/spryker-zed-sales-main.css') }}">
 {% endblock %}
 ```
-Then remove the content block form *Pyz/Sales/Presentation/Detail/index.twig* that was just added to *order_details.twig* and replace it with following:
+Note that depending on your project, the content block will look differently then provided example.
+After pasting the content block in *order-details.twig*, remove it form *Pyz/Sales/Presentation/Detail/index.twig* and replace it with following:
 ```twig
 {% block content %}
  {{ tabs(orderTabs, {